Lesson 1.4: Disambiguating Parses

 attribute

-is used to conceptually group together sets of sentences under a common
+of a production is used to conceptually group together sets of sentences under

 in the syntax priority

-used to refer to all the productions marked with the group(literal)
+sentence is used to refer to all productions marked with the group(literal)

 and false